opengauss-mirror/docs/content/en/docs/Developerguide/create-trigger.md

 -   **referenced\_table\_name**

     Specifies the name of another table referenced by the constraint.
 This option is used for foreign-key constraints.
 It can only be specified for constraint triggers.
-Because foreign keys are not supported currently, this option is not recommended for general use.

     Value range: name of an existing table in the database